henryw4k/millbrae-powell-BART-rtd/README.md

 6. Check the Developer mode on the top-right, and click Load unpacked extension.
 7. Select the folder that you cloned or downloaded on the pop-up screen.
 8. Use the extension!

+# NEW FEATURES
+1. determine which bart station is closes to you.
+	a. walk time to the closest bart station

+2. lets you choose a new location to get off bart.